 Delhi Metro: Art, Travel, Work Space, Food – All In The Metro.

 Since its commencement in 2002, Delhi Metro has come a long way-not just in term of reach, but also in term of its station’s look and feel and the role they play in the lives of the commuters.
 Metro’s brush with art started in 2014 as it has collaborated with Indian Habitat Centre for regular exhibition at Mandi house and Jor Bagh station with dedicated exhibition space under “Art in the metro” initiative.

 According to Binod Maitra, a writer,” The Delhi history can be divided into two periods: Pre-Metro and Post Metro.
 “Delhi was a highly staid and stratified city; it did not have the chemistry of a metropolis.
 But Metro changed that.”

 Metro is the only mode of transport where you can find some one from a lower middle class neighbourhood in east Delhi travelling with someone from a elite south Delhi neighbourhood.

 Since 2002, Delhi Metro has come a long way – not just in term of reach but also the station looks and feel- and the role they play in the lives of Delhite.
 Many of the stations in the newly opened Pink line and Magenta lines such as Netaji Subhash Place and Kalkaji Mandir displays a boast of sleek, sophisticated interiors, designer panels, interestingly playing with led lights.

 If Netaji Subhash place station looks like a modern airport terminal, the New Azadpur Station, with its high ceiling and massive fans, excludes an old-world charm.
 And today, people go to the city’s slick subterranean spaces, that also boost high-end food and retail outlets, not just for their daily commute, but also to eat, drink, work, shop and socialize.

-According to DMRC, inside the newly upcoming metro station in the pink line and Magenta line, around hundred of art work of over 48 artist “s galleries will be depict on the wall of the station.
+According to DMRC, inside the newly upcoming metro station in the pink line and Magenta line, around hundreds of artwork of over 48 artists galleries will be depicted on the wall of the station.
 Many Delhi metro station concourses are likely to be vast art galleries.

 Art in transit of Delhi Metro